Mid-end DC integrated amplifier with ruler-flat frequency response and Pulse Power Supply.

 And MC inputs, in 1977, weren't really that widespread on low-priced mid-end amps !

-The TA-F5A version was export only : same structure and Pulse Power Supply but no 2nd phono input (and, hence, no MC cartridge head amp) and no stereo / reverse / mono switch - seemingly mainly a USA version.
+The TA-F5A version was export only : same structure and Pulse Power Supply but no 2nd phono input (and, hence, no MC cartridge head amp) and no stereo / reverse / mono switch - seemingly USA-only but for the Wega version of it (V-200 ; in the JPS351 series).

 The same distinction happened between the TA-F4 and TA-F4A but not between the much smaller and meter-less TA-F3A and its (even lower and obviously different) TA-F3 version which was closer to a TA-11 than a TA-F5.